Big Numbers (comics): Plot

 Set in the fictional English town of Hampton, the book explores the socioeconomic changes brought about by globalisation on an insular community, represented by the building of a shopping mall by a large American corporation.
 Meanwhile, the community also experiences pressure from prime minister Margaret Thatcher's economic policies, including cuts to health care and welfare.

 Style and analysis

 Each page is laid out in a rigid twelve-panel grid.
-The all-white speech balloons are circular, rather than the more common shape.
+The all-white speech balloons are circular, rather than the more common oval shape.

 Adaptations

-In a 2001 interview Moore indicated that he did not believe Big Numbers could ever be completed as comics.
-However, he spoke of the possibility of the comic being adapted as a television series by Picture Palace Productions, as he had the whole story mapped out on a sheet of A1 paper, and five episodes written.
+In a 2001 interview Moore indicated that he did not believe Big Numbers could ever be completed as comics, but he spoke of the possibility of the comic being adapted as a television series by Picture Palace Productions, as he had the whole story mapped out on a sheet of A1 paper, and five episodes written.

 An account of the unravelling of the Big Numbers project is included in Eddie Campbell's 2001 graphic novel Alec: How to Be an Artist.

+The fan-produced graphic novel "Giant-Size '63", a follow-up to Moore's other uncompleted series 1963 (comics), features a story where superhero Hypernaut teams up with "Constance Newcastle," an analogue/stand-in for Big Numbers' protagonist Christine Gathercole.
+The story was written by comics scholar Douglas Wolk.